ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 ```
 $ kubectx
+aws-ocp4-contrail
 gke
-eks
 onprem-k8s-contrail
 ```

 ### Configure the GCP account for Anthos

-Before registering the clusters we need to create a service account and JSON file containing Google Cloud Service Account credentials for external clusters (on-prem and EKS) to connect to Anthos
+Before registering the clusters we need to create a service account and JSON file containing Google Cloud Service Account credentials for external clusters (on-prem and OpenShift4) to connect to Anthos

 ```
 $ PROJECT_ID=contrail-k8s-289615